 - Be empathetic towards your addressees – think what will make them encouraged to contact you back (and how they can do it easily).

 - Be attentive to technical details like html structure – a poorly coded signature may not only render poorly to your email recipients, but it may also negatively affect your email deliverability.
-If you’re about to decide between a fancy looking signature and a simple text signature, go for the second one.
-If you’re going to use html, have it prepared by a developer or at least checked first.
+If you’re about to decide between a fancy-looking signature and a simple text signature, go for the second one.
+If you’re going to use html, have it prepared by a developer or use an email signature generator that will help you create a deliverability-friendly signature, like the Woodpecker one.

 - Be open to testing and changes – I know that we all would rather fix it once for good and don’t look back (that’s what I feel, at least), but the little big thing at the end of your email really does matter in terms of reply rates in your cold email campaigns.